wol-soft/php-json-schema-model-generator/docs/source/combinedSchemas/mergedProperty.rst

     public function getAge(): ?int
     public function setAge(?int $name): self

-If our composition is defined on object level the object will gain access to all properties of the combined schemas:
+If your composition is defined on object level the object will gain access to all properties of the combined schemas:

 .. code-block:: json